bcornec/wod-set/profile/ADMIN-GUIDE.md

 - [wod-install](https://github.com/Workshops-on-Demand/wod-install) for the installation of the infrastructure
 - [wod-doc](https://github.com/Workshops-on-Demand/.github) for the project documentation (you're on it !)

-## How it works
+# How it works

 Let me first show you how the overall process works for our Workshops-on-Demand:

 ![Workshops-on-Demand principles](img/wod-principles.png)

 If you’re looking for a live explanation of this automation, you can review [the following session](https://www.youtube.com/watch?v=D6Ss3T2p008&t=515s) delivered at Linuxconf in Australia in January 2021.
-If you prefer reading, consider our [User's Guide](USER-GUIDE.md)
+If you prefer reading, consider our [User's Guide](USER-GUIDE.md).
+Here we'll go into more technical details on how this performed:

 **Step 1:** The customer registers for a workshop online at our portal.
 When clicking the register button for the selected workshop and after agreeing to the terms and conditions, the frontend triggers the first REST API calls to the API-DB server:
 -    Register the student in the Customers Database.